Baltasar de la Cueva, Count of Castellar: Uprising of Pedro Bohórquez

 During this time a curious fraud occurred, resulting in an Indian uprising.
 Rumors of enormous wealth hidden generations earlier by the indigenous in caves and lakes circulated widely.
 A campesino born in Quito (some sources say he was born in Spain) named Pedro Bohórquez took advantage of these rumors.
 He announced that he was Inca Hualpa, a descendant of Atahualpa, and a prince of the Andes.
 He spoke perfect Quichúa and had been accepted as a prince by the Andean tribes of Tucumán (Argentina).
 He claimed that his subjects knew the locations of the hidden treasures, and with that claim he was able to take in the governor of Río de la Plata, Alonso Mercado y Villacorta, marqués de Villacorta.

 Inca Hualpa told the governor that for him to be able to get the information from the few subjects who knew it, the governor would need to recognize him as Prince of the Land.
 Only that would give him the authority to take possession of the hidden treasures.
 The governor did allow the Indigenous to proclaim him prince, and he even left with an entourage to greet and congratulate Inca Huallpa.
 The latter set out to meet the governor.
 They met in Tafí and exchanged compliments.

 When Viceroy Cueva heard of the fraud, he ordered that Bohórquez (Inca Hualpa) be arrested.
 Bohórquez returned to his followers in the Andes, where he denounced the "treason" of the Spanish and incited the Indigenous to revolt.
 The Calchaquíes took up arms, but they were disastrously defeated.
 The survivors were distributed to encomiendas.
 Other associated tribes were removed from their mountain valleys and transported to distant places.
 The Quilmes were transported to Buenos Aires, where a town still bears that name.
 Bohórquez himself was taken to Lima and hanged.

 Other reports claim that Bohorques had earlier duped Viceroy Cueva, making him think that he had discovered the "fabulous country of Enin, and visited its gold palaces and precious treasures."
 The viceroy was deceived, and gave him 36 soldiers.
 Bohórquez then disappeared.

 Removal from office

 A conflict with the powerful merchants of Peru led to Cueva Enríquez's removal from office.
 On July 7, 1678 Archbishop Melchor Liñán y Cisneros replaced him as viceroy.
 He died in 1686.

+Marriage and children

+He married Teresa María Arias de Saavedra, 7th Countess of Castellar in Madrid on June 22, 1664.

+Two children were born of this marriage: